kward/shflags/CONTRIBUTING.md

 ## Variable and function names

-All shFlags specific constants, variables, and functions will be prefixed appropriately with 'flags'.
+All shFlags specific constants, variables, and functions will be prefixed appropriately with `flags`.
 This is to distinguish usage in the shFlags code from users own scripts so that the shell name space remains predictable to users.
-The exceptions here are the standard `assertEquals`, etc. functions.
+The exceptions here are the standard `assertEquals`, etc., functions.

 All non built-in constants and variables will be surrounded with squiggle brackets, e.g. `${flags_someVariable}` to improve code readability.

 Due to some shells not supporting local variables in functions, care in the naming and use of variables, both public and private, is very important.
 Accidental overriding of the variables can occur easily if care is not taken as all variables are technically global variables in some shells.

 Type                             | Sample
 -------------------------------- | ---------------------